chakannom/stock-executor/README.md

 ## Building

-To optimize the stock-executor application, run:
+To optimize the stock-executor-for-nh-namuh application, run:

 for Debugging
 ```